steelbrain/Atom-Hack/README.md

   "username":"Your Username",
   "port":22,
-  "privateKey":"Full Path to Private Key", "remoteDir":"Directory on the remote server without the last slash" }
+  "privateKey":"Full Path to Private Key", "remoteDir":"Directory on the remote server without the last slash", "autoPush":false
+}
 ```
 This plugin will validate all .hh, .php files and the files starting with <?hh or <?php

-Note: Make sure to restart your Atom Editor after changing your configuration file.
+__Note__: Make sure to restart your Atom Editor after changing your configuration file.

-Note: If you're using a remote server, this package will automatically upload your files to the remote Server
+__Note__: If you're using a remote server, this package will automatically upload your files to the remote Server

 ## Features